ivan-zimin/sql-ex/README.md

 ## #7
 Find the model numbers and prices of all vendors selling products (of any type) from maker B.
 > SELECT pc.model, pc.price FROM pc INNER JOIN product ON pc.model = product.model WHERE product.maker = 'B'
-> <br /> UNION
+> <br/> UNION
-> <br /> SELECT laptop.model, laptop.price FROM laptop INNER JOIN product ON laptop.model = product.model WHERE product.maker = 'B'
+> <br/> SELECT laptop.model, laptop.price FROM laptop INNER JOIN product ON laptop.model = product.model WHERE product.maker = 'B'
-> <br /> UNION
+> <br/> UNION
-> <br /> SELECT printer.model, printer.price FROM printer INNER JOIN product ON printer.model = product.model WHERE product.maker = 'B'
+> <br/> SELECT printer.model, printer.price FROM printer INNER JOIN product ON printer.model = product.model WHERE product.maker = 'B'

 ## #8
 Find a PC manufacturer that doesn't produces laptops.